fullboar/ns-mobile-wallet/devops/README.md

 ## Loki Logstack

-The Loki Logstack is a set of components for gathering and storing logs temporarily, which helps with troubleshooting and analyzing issues for the BC Wallet's advanced support team.
+The Loki Logstack is a set of components for gathering and storing logs temporarily, which helps with troubleshooting and analyzing issues for the NS Wallet's advanced support team.

-When turned on, the BC Wallet sends its logs to the Loki Logstack through the Loki Proxy.
+When turned on, the NS Wallet sends its logs to the Loki Logstack through the Loki Proxy.
 This proxy then forwards the logs to Loki for safekeeping.
 To ensure security, the Loki Proxy needs proper login details.
-It will only accept logs from the BC Wallet if the correct credentials are provided.
+It will only accept logs from the NS Wallet if the correct credentials are provided.

 The components to the Loki Logstack deployment are as follows: